The following summarizes material presented in a virtual CEO Forum on September 25, 2024. You can watch the recording here.

 Health as a strategic goal

-Over the last decade, we have slowly, but surely, altered our course as an organization to focus more and more on the health of our guests.
-Today, that objective is one of our strategic goals.
+Over the last decade, we have slowly, but surely, altered our course as an organization to focus more and more on the health of our guests, especially when we consider that only 20% of our health outcomes are a result of the health care we receive.
+Knowing that, improving the health of our guests is one of our strategic goals.
 And we are not alone; a growing number of Food Banks across this country are working on this as well.

 The data shows how crucial the link is between eating a healthy diet and achieving positive health outcomes for the people we serve: